 - Please follow instructions on any official signs found;

 - Vegetation-clearance within known infected parts of the County can continue but no plant material should be removed from site but incorporated into wood or brash-piles on site.
 Further, good bio-security precautions around cleaning tools, equipment and vehicles should be followed if working within known Chalara Fraxinea infected areas

-If you suspect any cases of the disease please contact the Forestry Commission; 0131 314 6414; or Online: Online form
+If you suspect any cases of the disease please contact the Forestry Commission; 0131 314 6414; or Online: Report plant health issues

 Further updates on this outbreak will be posted as the situation progresses